moderatorwes/Zentastic/README.md

 How to Install
 ==============

+Select the Noble Feast Theme as this was the site I used to start off with.

 Assets
 * Open up the Assets folder and download these two files
 * Upload the files to the Assets area in ZenDesk